In January, China has announced a ban on non-degradable bags in major cities by the end of 2020 in an attempt to curve its plastic waste production.

 - Ban of the production and sales of plastic bags that are less than 0.025mm thick

 - The restaurant industry must reduce the use of single-use plastic items by 30%

 - Hotels cannot offer free single-use plastic items by 2025

-- Cotton buds to be banned by the end of 2020
+- Ban of cotton buds by the end of 2020.

 [Jiangcungou is China’s largest landfill]

 The ban comes as China’s plastic waste problem continues to be spotlighted.
 A prime example is as of 2019, China’s largest rubbish dump is already full, 25 years ahead of schedule.
-Jiangcungou landfill in Xi’an city is approximately the size of 100 football fields and was designed to last until 2044.
+Designed to last until 2044, Jiangcungou landfill in Xi’an city is approximately the size of 100 football fields.
 However, it is not just full landfills that feel the full brunt of the plastic waste problem.
 A study by Jambeck et al. shows that in 2010, China leads with 5 billion pounds of plastic waste that contributes to the oceans.